-C21 Other early decision plan notification date C21 C21 For the Fall 2017 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-X No. C22 If "yes," please complete the following: l.
-C22 Early action closing date C22 Early action notification date C22 Is your early action plan a "restrictive" plan under which you limit stud ents from applying to other early plans?
+C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks X students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+C21 If "yes," please complete the following: !
+C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date For the Fall 2017 entering class: r • C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: .
+C22 Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+X 1 I l

+C22 If "yes," please complete the following:

+C22 Early action closing date C22 Early action notification date

+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?